Administrative divisions of Iceland

 This article shows the administrative divisions of Iceland.

-Contemporary

 Constituencies

 Until 2003, the constituencies for the parliament elections were the same as the regions, but by an amendment to the constitution they were changed to the current six constituencies.
 The change was made in order to balance the weight of different districts of the country since a vote cast in the sparsely populated areas around the country would count much more than a vote cast in the Capital Region.
 The imbalance between districts has been reduced by the new system, but still exists.

 Regions

 There are eight regions which are primarily used for statistical purposes; the district court jurisdictions also use an older version of this division.
 Healthcare in Iceland is divided into 7 healthcare districts which correspond to the 8 regions of Iceland with the exception of the Northwestern Region and the Northeastern Region which are a single healthcare district.